 Related craft: It's easy to make a pin or brooch using candy molds and plaster.
 See how in the Valentine's Day Pins project.

-Read through the project then gather the materials needed for making the magnets.
-When purchasing candy molds, select ones with smaller shapes—no more than 2 inches in size or so.
+Read through the project, then gather the materials needed for making the magnets.
+When purchasing candy molds, select those with smaller shapes—no more than 2" in size or so.
 Some smaller soap molds are also suitable.

 If doing this craft with a group, mold the magnet shapes in advance.
-It takes up to 48 hours for the plaster of Paris to be dry enough to paint.
-Cover the work area with wax paper or newspaper to catch drips and splatters.
+It takes up to 48 hours for the plaster of Paris to dry enough to paint.
+Cover the work area with waxed paper or newspaper to catch drips and splatters.

 Mix up a small quantity of plaster of Paris according to the package instructions.
 A slightly thicker mixture is good for magnets.

-Slowly pour the plaster mixture into the molds, filling to the top of each mold well.
+Slowly pour the plaster mixture into the molds, filling each mold well to the top.
 Tap the mold gently on the table to bring any bubbles to the top.
 Prick large bubbles with a dry toothpick or straight pin.

 Set the molds aside for 1 to 2 hours (depending on temperature and humidity) until the plaster has set, then unmold the shapes.
 Let the molded shapes dry for about 48 hours.
 Painting wet shapes can result in the paint peeling or the colors bleeding and running.

-Attach the magnet to the back of the painted shape using a very good craft glue, jewelry glue or hot glue gun.
+Attach the magnet to the back of the painted shape using a very strong craft glue, jewelry glue or hot glue gun.
 If the painted shape is heavy or large, use multiple magnets.